lumen/getlumen.org/get-involved.md

 # Follow along or get involved

+## Participating

+The best way to get in touch is by joining the channel #lumen on [the Elixir Lang Slack](https://elixir-slackin.herokuapp.com/).
+The ongoing work is discussed there and questions and answers can be had.

 ## News

 The news end up on the front page of this site but can also be accessed via RSS with [this link](/feed.xml).